nginx/unit-docs/source/configuration.rst

        }
    }

-With an object array, the condition will match if the request's arguments include either :samp:`arg1` or :samp:`arg2` (or maybe both) that matches the respective pattern:
+With an object array, the condition matches if the request's arguments include :samp:`arg1` or :samp:`arg2` (or both) that matches the respective pattern:

 .. code-block:: json